On this page

 3.2 UTS works collaboratively to ensure relationships are managed in a coordinated manner.
 Relationships with supporters are appropriately managed for the long term to avoid repetitive, multiple, conflicting or inappropriate cultivations.

 3.3 Fundraising activities must be conducted ethically, in line with the university’s strategy, values and policies (refer Equity, Inclusion and Respect Policy).
-UTS staff engaged in fundraising activities must conduct themselves as ambassadors for the entire university in line with the Equity, Inclusion and Respect Policy and the Code of Conduct.
+UTS staff engaged in fundraising activities must conduct themselves as ambassadors for the university in line with the Equity, Inclusion and Respect Policy and the Code of Conduct.

 3.4 All fundraising activities must be managed via written agreement.